joaoafigueira/url-shortener/README.md

-# url-shortener
+# Url Shortener

-An url shortener in javascript.
+An url shortener to learn javascript.